-5.1.1 LAND (PLANNING AND ENVIRONMENT) ACT 1991
+5.2.1 ACT

 Under the Land (Planning and Environment) Act 1991, through the Territory Plan 2002, land fronting the Murrumbidgee and Molonglo rivers are zoned river corridors and management must be consistent with their respective Management Plan.
-For other rural land that goes to the water edge, a section of the lease Land Management Agreement will address the management of the riparian zone.
+For other rural land that goes to the water edge, a section of the lease Land Management Agreement will address the management of the foreshore area.
 Failure to comply with a Land Management Agreement will incur a penalty.

-5.1.2 NEW SOUTH WALES
+5.2.2 NEW SOUTH WALES